Valley Stream Railroad Accident Lawyer

 Filing a FELA Claim to Seek Financial Compensation

 Unlike worker’s compensation claims, which operate more like insurance, railroad workers that are covered by FELA can file a lawsuit in state courts or federal courts.
 Injured employees are able to directly sue their employers for their negligence and any violation of federal law.
 This permits a train accident attorney to represent a railroad worker’s rights in court.

 Filing a FELA claim can be complicated for someone who is not already knowledgeable in this area of law.
 There are specific legal rules that must be followed, and the burden of proof is on the employee to prove their injuries.
-With the assistance of an experienced local lawyer, an employee could find peace of mind knowing their case is being handled properly.
+With the assistance of an experienced Valley Stream accident lawyer, a railroad employee could find peace of mind knowing their case is being handled properly.